Up and Down Arrows in Excel Using Conditional Formatting

 How to Insert Up and Down Arrows Without Conditional Formatting in Excel

-Previously, you have seen the insertion of up and down arrows using the conditional formatting feature.
-Excel has other ways to insert up and down arrows without the help of conditional formatting.
-For example, we can use a combination of the IF function and the CHAR function to achieve a similar result.
+The methods above insert up and down arrows using conditional formatting.
+We can also use a combination of the IF function and the CHAR function to achieve a similar result without using conditional formatting.

-The IF function takes a condition as a first argument, and output as a second which it returns if the condition is true.
-And another optional argument to return if the condition is false.
-Meanwhile, the CHAR function takes only a number as the argument and returns a character based on the number it represents.
+The IF function tests a condition and returns an output if the result is true, and optionally another output if the result is false.
+The CHAR function takes only a number as the argument and returns a character based on the number it represents.

 Steps: